HenrikBengtsson/matrixStats/revdep/problems.md

     Execution halted
     ```

+# zinbwave

+Version: 1.0.0

+## In both

-*   checking CRAN incoming feasibility ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
     Package required but not available: ‘copula’

-    The Title field starts with the package name.

-    This build time stamp is over a month old.
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
     ```